 Named to “Legal Elite” (Bankruptcy Creditors Rights), Virginia Business, 2020-2022

-Representation of chapter 7 Trustees, liquidating trustees, and trust administrators in a variety of industries in cases including: Health Diagnostic Laboratory, Service Dogs by Warren Retrievers, Inc., Victor M. Dandridge, III, Lowery’s Seafood Restaurant, Inc., Ann Taylor/Retail Group, Inc., J Crew/Chinos Holdings, Inc.
+Representation of Chapter 11 and Chapter 7 debtors, trustees, liquidating trustees, and trust administrators in a variety of industries in cases including: Health Diagnostic Laboratory, Service Dogs by Warren Retrievers, Inc., Victor M. Dandridge, III, Lowery’s Seafood Restaurant, Inc., Ann Taylor/Retail Group, Inc., J Crew/Chinos Holdings, Inc., A.G.
+Dillard, Inc., and Branches of Life

 Representation of creditor’s committees in chapter 11 cases including Ann Taylor/Ascena Retail Group, Inc., J Crew/Chinos Holdings, Inc., Alpha Media, Inc., Paper Source, Inc., Body Renew Winchester, Inc., and Simbeck, Inc.